bmh3110/PokeAPIApp/README.md

 # PokeAPIApp
-Pokedex build in Swift 3 using Pokemon API
+Pokedex built in Swift 3 using Pokemon API